 Test Report

-The test report is based on the test results and the test review as performed above.
-In the test report, an evaluation of the severity of the failed steps, if applicable, and an overall evaluation of the OQ success is performed.
+The test report section is based on the test results and the test review as performed above.
+In the test report section, an evaluation of the severity of the failed steps, if applicable, and an overall evaluation of the OQ success is performed.

 Test Deviations: